ajatkj/scriptable/README.md

 # LSWeather
 A Scriptable script to add weather & calendar information on the lock screen.
 The script is meant to be called from Shortcuts app.
 It is fully customizable script giving you access to change each data element on the lock screen.
+The script generates an overlay image which is embedded on top of a wallpaper.

 ![](images/LSWeather.png) ![](images/LSWeather_welcome.png)
 ![](images/LSWeather_showMyWork.png) ![](images/LSWeather_feelMotivated.png)